p1ng-request/docs/templates/Dash/Dash_Plotly_Dynamic_Link.md

 **Author:** [Oguz Akif Tufekcioglu](https://www.linkedin.com/in/oguzakiftufekcioglu/)

-This notebook enables you to generate plotly plots with clickable data points that sends to their urls in the dataframe.
+**Description:** This notebook provides an interactive way to explore data with Dash and Plotly, allowing users to create dynamic links between visualizations.

 ## Input